indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## Those 5 are also weird/ fringe things so maybe run thru by Sun.

-## Friday!
-Modified Binary Search.
-Do like 4-6 of these
-## Bitwise XOR if we can.
+## Saturday!
+Bitwise XOR.
 It's just 3!
 Just do 3!
+## Top K elements.
+Do 5-6 of these.
+Then done! only 8 all Sat.

+## We have to do 3 sections on Sat OR Sun.
+Pick one.
+## If Sat is very good, I can slack on Sun.

+## Sunday: K way merge: Only do like 2-3
+## Dynammic programming, knapsack.
+Only do 2-3
+## Topological sort, graph: 3-5.
+Only b/c I haven't done this one much